royashbrook/royashbrook.github.io/_posts/2007-05-08-define-star-schema.md

 "What, indeed?", I said.
 I replied that it was a commonly used design schema used in data analysis and that I would have to refresh my memory so I could provide a much better answer.
 Well, I have refreshed my memory and I thought I'd post my reply here.

 Basically, a star schema is a way of organizing data in an analysis, or OLAP style database, It is a relational model.
-You have a fact table in the middle and dimension tables that all relate to it, thus creating a star. =) But, does everyone know what that means?
+You have a fact table in the middle and dimension tables that all relate to it, thus creating a star. 😀 But, does everyone know what that means?
 What is a fact table?
 A dimension table?
 Well, let's define those as well.

 A fact table is a conceptual type of table used in data analysis.
 Fact tables contain facts about your data that you want to analyze.
 If it were a sale, you would have records in your fact table that said something like 'I sold X product from X store on X date.
 Dimension tables may contain details about the dimensions.
 Perhaps a store dimension.
 Where is the store?
 How many employees does it have?
 What kind of store is it?
 Date/Time is always a popular dimension.
 Is it a holiday?
 What quarter?
 Which budget year?
 Is that sale on a Weekday?
 Of course, in this example, we have our product dimension.
 What kind of product?
 What color?
 How big? etc, etc, ad infinitum.

 So, armed with that knowledge, perhaps it gives you a better understanding of what a star schema is.
 Here are some links I got on google that will give you some additional information:

 http://www.bespoke.bm/pages/star.html (This is the best one I think.
-I found it while I was writing this one. =P)
+I found it while I was writing this one. 😛)

 http://perso.orange.fr/bernard.lupin/english/glossary.htm